8 WARDS, 1 DC: WORKING HAND IN HAND

 in 2011 Ms. Shuler joined the law office of Kimmel & Roxborough; former bond counsel to Mayor Sharon Pratt Kelly.
 In 2014, she made the decision to change her career path, dedicating her work to lobbying, political campaigns, and community education.

-It was during this period that Ms. Shuler came to believe that the criminal justice system can be misused as a political tool—too often leveraged for political advantage and, at times, to exert control over communities of color.
+It was during this period that Ms. Shuler witnessed first hand how that the criminal justice system was misused as a political tool—too often leveraged for political advantage and, at times, to exert control over communities of color.
 Through her legal and advocacy work, she observed how legal processes could be manipulated or abused by powerful institutions and individuals, including members of the legal profession, government officials, and influential law firms.

 These concerns became especially evident during her work representing housing rights advocate Benoit Brookens, who previously won a million-dollar lawsuit related to rent ceilings.
 Following his advocacy, Brookens became the target of what Ms. Shuler has described as a malicious prosecution led by Cynthia Wright and Theodore Metzler in the case Brookens II v.
 United States 2018, District of Columbia Court of Appeals,Nos.
 12–CM–1807, 13–CO–937.